spiffe/spiffe/standards/SPIFFE_Workload_API.md

 }

-// The X509BundlesResponse message carries a set of global CRLs, and a
+// The X509BundlesResponse message carries a set of global CRLs and a
 // map of trust bundles the workload should trust. message X509BundlesResponse {
-    // ASN.1 DER encoded
-    repeated bytes crl = 1;
+    // ASN.1 DER encoded certificate revocation list. repeated bytes crl = 1;

     // CA certificate bundles belonging to Trust Domains that the